Checking if sensor (kinect) is working.

 - Run Configuration Verifier

-- Check if you see colour camera and depth camera view
+- Check if you see color camera and depth camera view

 What to do when you have less than 30 fps?

 - Check the USB 3.0 cable – poor quality cables will not work properly, especially over long distances.
-We have successfully used cables up to 5 metres (e.g. for Lindy).
+We have successfully used cables up to 5 metres (e.g. from Lindy);

-- Hardware performance is too low, old processor.
+- Hardware performance is too low, old processor, etc.;

 Kinect Sensor – Connects and disconnects in a loop

-- Press Windows key and type “Microphone Privacy Settings” and open the application
+- Press the Windows key, type “Microphone Privacy Settings” and open the application;

-- Scroll further down the page and make sure that desktop apps have access to the microphone:
+- Scroll farther down the page and make sure that desktop apps have access to the microphone;

-- If you scroll down the page a little further, you should see “KinectService.exe” as one of the apps which is allowed to access the microphone
+- If you scroll down the page a little farther, you should see “KinectService.exe” as one of the apps which is allowed to access the microphone.

 Windows 11 and Realtek audio conflict